m-zakeri/lab/docs/en/checklist/phd_dissertation.md

 ### **3. Running Instructions**
 - [ ] A clear **README file** explaining how to set up and run the replication package
 - [ ] Details of the **runtime environment**, including operating system, software dependencies, and versions
-- [ ] Step-by-step instructions for replicating key results or validating claims made in the thesis
+- [ ] Step-by-step instructions for replicating key results or validating claims made in the dissertation
 - [ ] Includes sample input files and output examples for verification

 ### **4. Technical Documentation** (Optional)
 - [X] Functional and technical documentation for the developed system, tool, or algorithm
 - [X] Includes descriptions of the system’s **architecture, design, or flowcharts** (where applicable)
 - [X] **UML diagrams** or equivalent visual representations (if needed)
-- [X] Performance analysis or evaluations that support the claims in the thesis
+- [X] Performance analysis or evaluations that support the claims in the dissertation

 ### **5. Presentation Slides**
-- [ ] Presentation slides for the viva session summarizing the thesis
+- [ ] Presentation slides for the viva session summarizing the dissertation
 - [ ] Covers key areas such as the research problem, methodology, results, and contributions
 - [ ] Includes visuals like charts, graphs, and tables for effective communication
 - [ ] Proofread and rehearsed for clarity and timing

 ### **6. Supporting Documents**
-- [ ] Copies of **published papers or conference presentations** based on the thesis work (if any)
+- [ ] Copies of **published papers or conference presentations** based on the dissertation work (if any)
 - [X] Permission letters for using proprietary or third-party datasets/tools (if applicable)
 - [X] Ethics approval forms for human or animal studies (if applicable)

-### **7. Thesis Submission Formalities**
+### **7. Dissertation Submission Formalities**
-- [ ] Submission of a **soft copy** (PDF format) of the thesis and all artifacts to the supervisor
+- [ ] Submission of a **soft copy** (PDF format) of the dissertation and all artifacts to the supervisor
 - [X] Submission of a **printed version** (if required) as per institutional policy
 - [ ] Compliance with **file naming conventions** specified by the department
 - [ ] Submission of all materials through the required platform or method (_e.g._, email, repository, physical medium)